Avokadoen/ecez/README.md

 ### <a name="queries"></a> Queries

-You can query the api instance for all components of certain type and filter out instances of said components that also have unwanted sibling components.
+You can query the storage instance for all components of certain type and filter out instances of matching components that also have unwanted components beloning to the same entity.

 #### Example